-This past September, I had the honor of being part of Hashtag Sports' second annual Creators of Color Summit.
+This past September, I had the honor of being part of the second annual Creators of Color summit.

 This groundbreaking program spotlights and empowers creatives in sport ages 21-33 who identify as Black, Latino, Asian, and People of Color and was created to ensure the sports and entertainment community looks, thinks, and creates more like the young, global, and diverse fans who consume its content.
 I was invited to share my story and experience as a creator of color working in sports, and hope that the advice and dialogue we had will help other young people as they start their careers in sports.